BrokeStudio/rainbow-chat/README.md

 # RAINBOW CHAT demo for the NES

-> &nbsp;
-> Here's a quick tutorial on how to use this online chat demo for the NES.
+Here's a quick tutorial on how to use this online chat demo for the NES.
-> &nbsp;

-#### changelog

-2023/06/21

-- code updated to match last rainbow wifi protocol update
-- removed HTML client

-2022/02/23

-- code updated to match last rainbow wifi protocol update
-- asm6 version added

-2020/07/15

-- code updated to match last rainbow wifi protocol update
-- doc updated

-2020/05/10

-- code updated to support new rainbow mapper
-- doc updated

-2020/03/17

-- initial release

 ## SERVER